artemrizhov/django-mail-templated/README.rst

     message.from_email = from_email
     message.to = [user.email]

-    # Attach alternatives, files, etc., as if you'd use standard
+    # Attach alternatives, files, etc., as if you are using the standard
     # EmailMultiAlternatives object.
     message.attach_alternative('HTML alternative', 'text/html')